 So, instead of focusing on how to treat 5 or 6 problems, you focus on the best way to get healthy.
 This is why it's so important to understand the root causes and the biological processes that fuel each disease and health problem.

 For example, the Death to Diabetes Program recognizes that chronic inflammation fuels Type 2 diabetes, obesity and high blood pressure.
-So, instead of trying to fix 3 problems, you focus on solving the root cause, e.g chronic inflammation, to facilitate the body's natural healing and repair processes.
+So, instead of trying to fix 3 problems, you focus on solving the root cause, e.g. chronic inflammation, to facilitate the body's natural healing and repair processes.
+As a result, the Death to Diabetes book, DTD Juicing book and Autoimmune Diseases book can be used to address multiple health issues.

-If the body is unable to do this, in most cases (excluding physical injury, like a broke leg), it's because the body is lacking some key nutrient or nutrients.
+If the body is unable to initiate its natural healing and repair processes, then, in most cases (excluding physical injury, like a broke leg), it's because the body is lacking some key macronutrient and/or micronutrients, e. g.
+Omega-3 fat, chromium, magnesium, Vitamin D.

 This is why nutritional therapy is key to dealing with most diseases, which are lifestyle-driven.
 Consequently, a plant-based nutritional program that is focused on dealing with the specific nutritional deficiencies is key to defeating most systemic diseases.